Book cover

 6. In the Adapter example, we presented the code for a single adapter class (SamsungProjectorAdapter).
 Write the code for a similar class that adapts the Projector interface to the LGProjector interface (the code for both interfaces is provided in Section 6.5).
 Name this class LGProjectorAdapter.

-7. Suppose a base class A. Suppose we want to add four optional features F1, F2, F3, and F4 to A. These features can be added in any order, i.e., the order is not important.
+7. Suppose we have a base class A. Also, assume we want to add four optional features F1, F2, F3, and F4 to A. These features can be added in any order, i.e., the order is not important.
 If we use inheritance, how many subclasses of A will we have to implement?
 And if we choose a solution using decorators, how many classes will we have to implement (not counting class A)?
 Justify and explain your answer.

-9. Suppose the following code of a Subject class from the Observer pattern:
+9. Consider the following code of a Subject class from the Observer pattern:

 interface Observer {